-Debbie Conway has served the public for over 20 years, and is currently Clark County’s Recorder.
-She began her first term in January 2007 and was re-elected in January 2011.
-She oversees approximately 80 employees and operates on a general budget of $3.9 million and a technological budget of approximately $7 million.
-Since taking office, her focus has been on technological enhancements and services to customers; implementing electronic recording, opening a branch office, and installing an advanced recordation software system.
+Debbie Conway has served the public for over 20 years, and is currently the Clark County Recorder.
+She began her first term in January 2007 and was re-elected in 2011 and 2015 and she oversees approximately 60 employees and operates on a combined budget of approximately $8.9 million.
+Since taking office, her focus has been on technological enhancements and services to customers; implementing electronic recording, and installing an advanced recordation software system.
 Her office records 1 million documents annually and collects $175 million in Real Property Transfer Taxes and general recording fees.
 Prior to her career in government, she spent 20 years in the private sector in the areas of bank management, sales and project management, grants management and administration, and as a teacher and trainer.

-Previously, Debbie was the County’s Business Development Manager.
+Previously, Debbie was the County's Business Development Manager.
 She directed the Summer Business Institute, a high school mentorship program which provided hundreds of students with internships and scholarships.
-She produced and hosted KCEP’s radio talk show, “Economic Empowerment Into the 21st Century;” and is an adjunct instructor for the College of Southern Nevada School of Business.
+She produced and hosted KCEP's radio talk show, "Economic Empowerment Into the 21st Century;" and was an adjunct instructor for the College of Southern Nevada School of Business.

 Debbie was previously featured in the following: "Distinguished Women in Southern Nevada;" Small Business Administration's "Woman Advocate of the Year;" Las Vegas Chamber of Commerce's "Community Achievement Award in Public Service," In Business Las Vegas "Most Influential Women In Business;" and KLAS TV's "Portraits of Pride" Award.
 She is also a graduate of the Leadership Las Vegas Class of 2000.
 She was a finalist for the Women of Distinction Award in the category of Philanthropy, Community, and Government Services.
 The Recorder and Assessor formed a collaborative partnership and they are recipients of two national awards (NACo and NACRC) for best practices in implementing the Q-Matic queue management system.

 Debbie hails from the great State of Mississippi.
-She has earned her Bachelors of Business Administration Degree from Saginaw Valley University, and Masters of Business Administration Degree from Delta State University.
+She has earned her Bachelors of Business Management Degree from Saginaw Valley University, and Masters of Business Administration Degree from Delta State University.